irina-andrei/infrastructure_as_code/README.md

 * **AWS CloudFormation**: A *service* that provides a common language for you to model and provision AWS and third-party application resources in your cloud environment.
 AWS CloudFormation uses a declarative language called JSON or YAML to define infrastructure as code.

+### Why we are using Terraform for Orchestration:
+Terraform is a powerful tool for managing infrastructure that provides *a high-level view of the infrastructure* and allows for easy incremental changes.
+It is **particularly well-suited for complex tasks** such as *provisioning multi-cloud, configuring environments and clusters*.

+Terraform also has **a modular design**, is simple and easy-to-learn and maintains the state of the resources created.
+It allows import of existing resources to bring them in Terraform state and has **seamless integration with CI/CD pipelines**.

 <br>

 ![AltText](Images/diagram.png)